-- Cover bowl with a clean kitchen cloth and let set for 24 hours at room temperature.
+Cover the bowl with a clean kitchen cloth and let sit for 24 hours at room temperature.

-- Pour starter into large jar or jars, cover, and store in the refrigerator.
-In the summertime, I use all my jars for canning and dried fruits, so I store my sourdough starters in large plastic containers in the refrigerator.
+Pour starter into large jar or jars, cover, and store in the refrigerator.
+In the summertime, we use all our jars for canning and dried fruits, so we store our sourdough starters in large plastic containers in the refrigerator.

 Use starter as called for in sourdough recipes.
 1 cup of potato sourdough starter can be used in place of 1 package active dry yeast.